OUR MISSION, VISION, CORE VALUES and ETHICS

 We believe in a strong foundation

-A safe and nurturing therapeutic environment providing all those we work with – including our clients, their caregivers, our human and animal partners and colleagues – with the context, rest, support and intervention required for insight, healing and growth to arise.
+A safe, compassionate and nurturing therapeutic environment providing all those we work with – including our clients, their caregivers, our human and animal partners and colleagues – with the context, invitation, rest and support required for insight, healing and growth to arise.

 Values and Code of Ethics

-Our aim at Healing Hooves is to safeguard, and where possible improve, the safety and well being (physical and emotional) of our clients, colleagues and animal partners.
+Our aim at Healing Hooves is to safeguard and nurture the safety and well being (physical and emotional) of our clients, colleagues and animal partners.
 Our Code of Ethics reflects our values at Healing Hooves to help us achieve this goal.

-Anyone working with Healing Hooves clients and/or horses, or other animals whether as partner, employee, volunteer or intern is required to read and adhere to the following Code of Ethics.
+Anyone working with Healing Hooves clients and/or animals whether as contractor, employee or volunteer is required to read and adhere to the following Code of Ethics.

-- We see and appreciate the positive qualities and potential in our clients, not the ‘problems’ or ‘diagnoses’ they may present with.
+- We see and appreciate the unique inherent qualities and potential in our clients, not the ‘problems’ or ‘diagnoses’ they may present with.
 Our goal is to help our clients, and others in our clients’ lives, to do the same.

-- We continually monitor the progress our clients make and make appropriate referrals if and when this is in the best interests of a client;
+- We monitor the progress our clients make towards their goals and make appropriate referrals if and when this is in the best interests of a client;

-- We treat all people as equals who are deserving of our respect regardless of their faith, race, gender, sexual orientation, age, diagnosis, personal history, education level or economic situation.
-We recognize and respect the different faiths and beliefs that might be held by clients and will never abuse the power inherent in our position as counsellors by attempting to impose our own beliefs and values upon clients.
+- We treat all people as deserving of our respect and compassion regardless of their faith, race, gender, sexual orientation, age, diagnosis, personal history, education level or economic situation.

 - We seek to find ways to ensure that we do not turn clients away due to a genuine inability to pay for services.